 For Students Grades 5 and Up

-- GBRSS teachers strongly recommend limiting media and technology exposure in the child’s daily experience.
+- BWS teachers strongly recommend limiting media and technology exposure in the child’s daily experience.

 - Limited viewing of carefully selected and supervised TV, videos or films may take place on weekends only (not on school nights, including Sunday).